<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 12 Museums to Visit in Alexandria, Virginia

-There’s no better way to become acquainted with your new hometown or to re-introduce yourself post-pandemic vacation planning than to keep a list of easy-to-get-to museums for the future.
-There’s no need to plan an entire day of Smithsonian schlepping when you’ll be just as entertained visiting one or two museums a day in Alexandria.
+There’s no better way to become acquainted with your new hometown after a PCS or to re-introduce yourself than to keep a list of easy-to-get-to museums for the future.
+Why plan an entire day of Smithsonian schlepping when you’ll be just as entertained visiting one or two museums a day in Alexandria, Virginia?

-More than 250 years of history proves that there are a variety of museums and gardens to visit and revisit.
-George Washington’s Mount Vernon sits high on the list of “Must Return” visits (PS buy a membership, they make return trips more affordable).
+More than 275 years of history prove that there are a variety of museums and gardens to visit and revisit.
+For example, George Washington’s Mount Vernon sits high on the list of “Must Return” visits—buying a membership makes return trips affordable or possibly free.

 Museums Operated by the City of Alexandria

-The following museums are operated by the City of Alexandria and are currently closed due to Covid-19.
-Follow online for an up-to-date reopening schedule.
-Most museums offer various online resources, from live lectures to at-home learning kits and virtual games
+The City of Alexandria operates the following museums, and their hours vary.
+Visit their websites for an up-to-date visiting schedule.
+Most museums also offer online resources, from live lectures to at-home learning kits and virtual games.

 1) Alexandria Archaeology Museum

-One of the more popular museums for school-age kids to visit, the Archaeology Museum focuses on persevering Alexandria’s history through careful excavation and public awareness.
-The major exhibits include Archaeologists at Work: The Lee Street Site and Preserving Alexandria’s Maritime Heritage.
+One of the more popular museums for school-age kids, the Archaeology Museum focuses on persevering Alexandria’s history through careful excavation and public awareness.
+The major exhibits include Archaeology on the Waterfront: Buried Ships of Robinson Landing.

 2) Alexandria Black History Museum